IAGO1215/NIRv-Vegetation-S2-FLEX/readme.md

 If there are multiple pairs of Sentinel-2 images for the same site, you can add some prefix or suffix to the name of the sites.
 For example, if there are two dates of Sentinel-2 images for the site San Rossore, you should write "San Rossore Date 1" and "San Rossore Date 2" as the names of the sites.

+### 2. Download FLEX Images

+Open "Input FLEX Images" and create sub-folders using the names you have written in "Site.csv".
+Then in each sub-folder, put your FLEX images inside, whose names are expected to be in the format YYYYMMDD + T + HHMMSS, such as "20230821T100601".
+(You can refer to the "Folder Structure" section in this Readme file)

-### 2. Download Sentinel-2 L1C and L2A Raw Images
+### 3. Download Sentinel-2 L1C and L2A Raw Images
-#### 2.1 Download Sentinel-2 raw images on Copernicus Broswer
+#### 3.1 Download Sentinel-2 raw images on Copernicus Broswer

 You can only use raw Sentinel-2 images downloaded from [Copernicus Broswer](https://browser.dataspace.copernicus.eu/) as input images.
 Whenever you download images, you should always make sure that you download both L1C and L2A images that have the same date and cover the same area (check their codes before downloading).

-#### 2.2 Create sub-folders to keep the downloaded images
+#### 3.2 Create sub-folders to keep the downloaded images

 Open "Input S2 Images" and create sub-folders using the names you have written in "Site.csv".
-Then in each sub-folder, create two folders named "L1C" and "L2A".
+Then in each sub-folder, create another sub-folder in format YYYYMMDD + T + HHMMSS, such as "20230821T100601", and inside it create another two folders named "L1C" and "L2A".
+(You can refer to the "Folder Structure" section in this Readme file)
-I also provide a supplementary python code that can automate this process.
-Simply run "Batch create subfolders.py" and then you are good to go.

-#### 2.3 Unzip downloaded images and put them into correct sub-folders
+#### 3.3 Unzip downloaded images and put them into correct sub-folders

 Just do what the title of this part says.

 ## Optional Input

+### 1. Threshold of Vegetation Pixel
+The default threshold of vegetation pixel is 0.5.
+Users can adjust the threshold of vegetation pixel optionally.
+This threshold will be used to determine whether a FLEX image will be kept.
+#### Set a new threshold for Vegetation Pixel
+1.1 Open "Optional Input.ini" in a text editor and find the line "threshold_Vegetation = ".
+1.2 Enter a new threshold at the end of this line.
+The threshold must be a positive number.
+1.3 Save the "Optional Input.ini".
+1.4 If you want to set this threshold back to default, just remove the entered value and leave it empty just as before.

-### 1. Threshold of Coefficient of Variation
+### 2. Threshold of Coefficient of Variation
 The default threshold of coefficient of variation (CV) is 0.2.
 Users can adjust the threshold of CV optionally.
 The code will flag the values not greater than this threshold as 1, and the values greater than this threshold as 0.
 #### Set a new threshold for CV